adrianosela/me/resume.md

 #### **Cloud Infra.
 Engineering Intern, Cisco Systems Inc.** <sub><sup>(May 2017 - Sept.
 2018, Vancouver BC)</sup></sub>

-- Collaborately built Vinz, a PKI (and client libraries) for provisioning Cisco servers with SSL certificates via programmatic API calls.
+- Collaboratively built Vinz, a PKI (and client libraries) for provisioning Cisco servers with SSL certificates via programmatic API calls.
 The API is capable of delivering certificates and metadata within seconds of a request.

 > Technologies: Go, DNS in depth, internal platforms and tooling